beezwax/bzBond/packages/bzBond-server/README.md

 [Install]
 WantedBy=multi-user.target
 ```

 2. Run the command `sudo systemctl daemon-reload` to refresh systemd
-3. Launch fmbond-server with the command `sudo systemctl start bzbond-server`
+3. Launch bzbond-server with the command `sudo systemctl start bzbond-server`
-4. Test the fmbond-server is running with the command `curl http://localhost:8999` this should output `{"message":"Route GET:/ not found","error":"Not Found","statusCode":404}`
+4. Test the bzbond-server is running with the command `curl http://localhost:8999` this should output `{"message":"Route GET:/ not found","error":"Not Found","statusCode":404}`
 5. Check the status of bzbond-server with the command `sudo systemctl status bzbond-server`
-6. Ensure fmbond-server starts with the system with the command `sudo systemctl enable bzbond-server`
+6. Ensure bzbond-server starts with the system with the command `sudo systemctl enable bzbond-server`

 1: [https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/](https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/)